lanserxt/cllocationsimulator/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/Platform-iOS%20|%20macOS%20|%20tvOS%20|%20watchOS-lightgrey.svg)](https://developer.apple.com)

-**cllocationsimulator** is a Swift package that provides a convenient interface for simulating `CLLocation` objects📍.
+**cllocationsimulator** is a Swift package that provides a convenient interface for simulating `CLLocation` objects.
 It allows you to simulate location data for iOS, macOS, tvOS, and watchOS applications during development and testing.
 This can be incredibly useful when you need to test location-based features in your app without physically moving to different locations.

 ## Features